-Honors students who do not have a calculus or statistics requirement as part of their major must complete HON 180, Data Analysis and Statistics, before enrolling in HON 207 or the Honors Science courses.
+Honors students who do not have a calculus, discrete math, or statistics requirement as part of their major must complete HON 180, Data Analysis and Statistics, before enrolling in HON 207 or HON 225.

 Students who meet the proficiency requirement by placing at the 200-level of a language may consult with an Honors advisor for an alternative 3-course sequence to replace the language requirement.

 The Honors Program is committed to developing students’ knowledge and cultural awareness so they may respect and learn from difference.
 Honors students meet the multicultural requirement by completing HON 301, the Junior Seminar in Multiculturalism.

 Choose one from below

 Students who choose to complete an Honors Senior Thesis must have their project approved at least one term prior to executing the project.
 To gain approval for a senior thesis, students must complete an application, including a project proposal, signed by a faculty advisor.
 In keeping with the interdisciplinary nature of the program, the thesis should attempt to move outside the boundaries normally associated with one particular discipline and should be supervised by two readers from different academic fields.
 While the final product must be a substantial piece of work building on the student’s accumulated knowledge and new research, specific requirements for each thesis will depend on the nature of the project.
 See the Director or Associate Director for an application.
 Students may opt to enroll in HON 300: Honors Research Seminar (a two-credit elective) to receive dedicated guidance as they prepare the thesis project.